backprop07/Self-Certainty/README.md

 python3 src/confidence_list.py --input_file /path/to/input.json
 ```

-The input file should be a JSON file with each item containing:
+The input file should be a JSON file containing:

 - `"generator"`: Path to the model used for generation.
 - `"output"`: List of model responses.
 - `"input"`: The string specifying the model input.

-By default, this will write the self-certainty list to `/path/to/input-confidence-list.json`.
+By default, the self-certainty list will be written to `/path/to/input-confidence-list.json`.

-### `self_certainty_from_list.py`
+### Choose Answer with Highest Confidence (`self_certainty_from_list.py`)

-Chooses the answer with the highest confidence score from a list of outputs, and assigns -infinity to answers without extractable content.
+This script selects the answer with the highest self-certainty score from a list of outputs.
+Answers without extractable content are assigned a confidence score of -infinity.

 **Example usage:**